 Sausage Mushroom Frittata – yes, you read that right!
 Pumpkin in a frittata is such a nice way to add flavor!

 Pumpkin Overnight Oats are a delicious, healthy breakfast that require only 5 minutes to make!
 These easy overnight oats taste just like pumpkin pie!

 Healthy Pumpkin Muffins are a delicious, low sugar fall breakfast.
 Naturally gluten + dairy free – these muffins are easy to make and so tasty!

-Crustless Vegetable & Pumpkin Quiche from Eat the Gains is loaded with veggies, protein, and healthy fats and makes an easy paleo, Whole30, or vegetarian breakfast, brunch, or meal prep meal.
+Crustless Vegetable & Pumpkin Quiche is loaded with veggies, protein, and healthy fats and made with fresh pumpkin.

 Healthy Pumpkin Drink Recipes

 Let’s be real… who doesn’t love a healthy pumpkin spice latte or pumpkin coffee creamer?!
 I wanted to include these in this post to show you that you can make both of these things at home.
 Guaranteed to taste better and have WAY less sugar than anything you’re going to find at the store or coffee shop!